 18 of 21

 For an unusual tribal experience, head to the Kavant Fair.
 This rural harvest festival is a gathering of the Rathva tribe, who dress up as gods and demons from Hindu mythology and dance wildly to the beat of drunken drumming to celebrate the joy of life.
-The festival takes place a couple of days after Holi each year.
+The festival takes place a few days after Holi each year.
+Rural Pleasure conducts a guided tour to the fair from Vadodara.

 19 of 21